Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :target: ../../_images/Bricks/dc_brick_with_motor_battery.jpg

-Start the Brick Viewer and connect your
+Start the Brick Viewer and connect the
-DC Brick over the supplied USB cable with your PC.
+DC Brick over a USB cable with your PC.
 After pressing the "connect" button in the viewer you should get a tab called "DC Brick".
 Select it.
-Your Brick Viewer should now look like below:
+Your Brick Viewer now looks as below:

 .. image:: /Images/Bricks/dc_brickv.jpg
    :scale: 100 %